Serving Georgia from Our Central Location in North Carolina

 Thermoforming uses the latest technology in plastic molding to construct a wide range of tools, parts, and appliances.
 The scope and versatility of the thermoforming process continue to increase as the applications in which it is used grows each year.
 There are many facets to thermoforming, giving it a lot of flexibility in what it is able to accomplish.

 With equipment, tools, and car parts now putting emphasis on aesthetically pleasing designs and sleek exteriors, thermoforming lends itself as a must-have a system when faced with these tasks.

-One of the more simplistic methods to plastic forming, it lends itself in the molding of transparent materials such as acrylic.
-This plastic material is used in aerospace construction and military fixed-wing aircrafts.
+One of the more simplistic methods of plastic forming, it lends itself in the molding of transparent materials such as acrylic.
+This plastic material is used in aerospace construction and military fixed-wing aircraft.

 Vacuum formed materials are a great replacement for more complex sheet material, such as fiberglass.
 Some of the applications it can be used for include medical imaging material, MRI machines, engine covers, and various other car components.